 Coffee Brunch Cocktails

 Some mornings require coffee and booze.
-Irish Coffee is great, but there are so many more options now.
+Irish coffee is great, but there are so many more options now.
 Today’s coffee cocktails start with high-quality coffee that’s made well — French press, pour-over, espresso, or cold brew.
 The coffee is then shaken or stirred with any number of quality ingredients.
 The flavor profiles run the gamut from bitter or herbaceous to sweet or spicy.

 Look for coffee cocktails with unusual liquors, exotic spices, and unique flavor combinations.
+Cold brewed, too.

 Read more about what’s coming up in the culinary world with the latest in FDR Food & Beverage Trends!